-It is the tricky part that nobody tells you about.
+The tricky part that nobody tells you about.

 Managing your wardrobe when losing weight is a juggler’s game; if you are in the game for a long time and dropping several sizes, it can quickly become expensive.
 Things may stay in your wardrobe only a matter of weeks or months before they become ill-fitting.
 So, how do you manage it?

-For my height and body size, 74kg was rather underweight; I had become obsessed with seeing how far I could go.
+For my height and body size, 74kg was rather underweight; I’d become obsessed with seeing how far I could go.
 Once this novelty wore off and I began playing strenuous competitive sports, I needed to put some weight back on.
 I normalised in the high 90s, which saw my clothing sizes go up a couple of steps again.

 Thrift Stores Are Your Friend